Tina McIntyre: Storylines

 Tina also becomes friendly with Tracy's stepbrother, Peter Barlow (Chris Gascoyne), who warns her not to antagonise Tracy.
-Tina later starts babysitting Simon (Alex Bain), taking him to and from school.
+Tina later starts babysitting Peter's son Simon (Alex Bain), taking him to and from school.
 When Peter rows with Rob Donovan (Marc Baylis) at the pub at his stag night, Tina calms him down.
 Peter tells her that his fiancée, Carla Connor (Alison King), Rob's sister, is planning their wedding and he is not sure he wants to get married.
 The pair almost kiss but are interrupted by Liz McDonald (Beverley Callard).
 Peter marries Carla and after Carla is taken to her hotel room drunk, Tina confronts Peter about the previous night and they kiss.
 Peter and Carla leave for their honeymoon and returns a few weeks later, telling Tina that he wants to make his marriage work.
 Wanting to make Peter jealous, Tina kisses Rob and they are caught by Carla.
 When Peter finds out, he attacks Rob.
 On Christmas Day 2013, a drunken Kylie antagonises Tina and Rob escorts Kylie out.
 Tina follows and when she insults Kylie for sleeping with Nick, Kylie punches her.
 Another catfight breaks out and the police arrest Kylie for assault.
 The following week, after Rob gives Tina a lift into Weatherfield, Tina kisses him on the cheek to say thank you.
 A jealous Peter witnesses this and confronts Tina and later that day, Peter and Tina sleep together but are almost caught by Roy Cropper (David Neilson).
 Tina later asks him to leave Carla but he refuses.
 After learning she has no future with Peter, Tina packs her bags and leaves Weatherfield to stay with a friend in London.
 Tina returns in February to collect some of her belongings before returning to London.
 She catches up with Carla, and they talk about Tina's kiss with Rob, unaware that Norris has overheard.
 When Tracy and Rob taunt Norris and Mary Taylor (Patti Clare), Norris tells Tracy about Rob and Tina's kiss.
 Tracy storms into The Rovers and attacks Tina but Rob pulls her off.
 Tracy returns home and throws Rob out.
 The following day, Carla invites Tina to a meal and brings Rob and Peter, intending to set Tina and Rob up for a date.
 Whilst they are in the Bistro, Tracy and her mother Deirdre Barlow (Anne Kirkbride) arrive and when they see Tina and Rob together it causes an argument.
 Tina decides to stay and gets her job at The Rovers back.
 On Valentine's Day, she has sex with Peter again and he gives her the keys to his flat.